 Helen has worked extensively in programme management, monitoring & evaluation, capacity building and consulting roles in the international development sector, focusing mainly on the needs and rights of unsupported and vulnerable young women and men.
 She has a masters’ degree in international health and community development and is a professionally qualified youth and community worker.

 Will graduated from Leeds University with a BSc in Geography in 2014.
-Since then has been pursuing a career in the charity sector.
-Will helps manage our small trusts programme and develops proposals for potential grant givers whilst organising and delivering fundraising events and film screenings.
-He is also responsible for external communications including the website and social media copy and provides administrative support to the team whenever required.
+Since then has been pursuing a career in the international development sector.
+Will leads on all external and internal organisational communications whilst helping manage our small trusts programme.
+He also is responsible for the organisation and delivery of fundraising events and film screenings.